gdlc/STT465/gibbsMLR.md

 TThe following entry provides a Gibbs sampler for a Muliple Linear Regression Model (MLR).
 The derivation of the fully conditionals needed to implement the Gibbs sampler is available in the following [handout (MLR.pdf)](https://github.com/gdlc/STT465/blob/master/MLR.pdf).

-The function that implements the Gibbs sampler takes as inputs:
+The function that implements the Gibbs sampler takes as **inputs**:

   - y (nx1) a vector with the response.
   - X (nxp) the incidence matrix for effects,